MathieuJouffroy/Roger_skyline/README.md

 ## Part 2 : Network
 - Create non-root sudo user : (adduser username)
 - Configure network service to have static address & netmask in /30 (etc/network/interfaces)
 - Change the default port of the SSH service by the one of your choice.
-SSH access HAS TO be done with publickeys.
+SSH access has to be done with publickeys.
-SSH root access SHOULD NOT be allowed directly, but with a user who can be root. (etc/ssh/sshd_config)
+SSH root access should not be allowed directly, but with a user who can be root. (etc/ssh/sshd_config)
 - Firewall : on your server on the services used outside the VM.
 Installing iptables-persistent to make the rule change permanent.